Teachlab

 April 20, 2020

-This week on TeachLab, Justin Reich presents findings from a report on remote learning guidance from state education agencies (see tsl.mit.edu/covid19) in a live webinar.
-He is joined by Harvard University professor and member of the Massachusetts Board of Education Marty West to provide a state po…
+This week on TeachLab, Justin Reich presents findings from a report on remote learning guidance from state education agencies (see tsl.mit.edu/covid19).
+He discussed relevant background research, points of consensus among state guidance, and the most important question for schools right now: what is the purpose of schooling during a pandemic?
+Harvard University professor Marty West, a member of the Massachusetts Board of Education, joins as discussant to provide a state policy perspective.
+The c...

 April 10, 2020